 Central Anatolia is the one region in Turkey that does not touch water, so fish has to be trucked or flown in.
 Be prepared for a lot of meat served in various permutations, including kebabs and stews.
 In Cappadocia, popular specialties include lamb roasted in a tandır, or underground pit, and meat cooked in a testi, a type of earthenware vessel.
-In Konya you'll see etli ekmek (flatbread topped with
+In Konya you'll see etli ekmek (flatbread

 topped with ground lamb and sometimes cheese) as well as local dishes, such as okra soup.
 Main courses in the region are often preceded by a delicious array of mezes—most notably warm hummus served with pastırma (Turkish pastrami), the local specialty.